muktapalshikar/mBONITA/README.md

 ```
 python pathway_analysis_score_nodes.py test_network.gpickle 1
 ```

+The option '1' stands in for the SLURM array ID.
+The SLURM script in the standard workflow runs the rule inference pipeline 5 times per network.

 You will see an output of nodes along with their predictors (ie, their upstream nodes with high correlation to them ), and a table showing the results of the genetic algorithm (generation, number of evaluations, average value of optimization function, standard deviation, minimum and maximum).